CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2024-09-26-coding-assitants-and-ollama.md

 ## Ollama CLI

-Ollama CLI has some helpful options that can be accessed by running `ollama --help` command.
-Here ar two of the most used ones:
+Ollama CLI has some helpful commands that can be accessed by running `ollama --help` command.
+Here are two of the most used ones:

 1. `Ollama ls` will list all the installed models.
     > ![ollama-ls](/assets/img/coding-assistants-and-ollama/ollama-ls.png)